Some links in this post may be affiliate links

 Water Brassavola Orchid thoroughly during the growing season and allow the top half of the soil to dry out between waterings.

-The best light for growing Brassavola Orchid indoors is bright light with some direct sunshine.
-Keep the orchid away from hot sunshine to avoid sun scorch on the leaves.
+Brassavola Orchid flourishes in bright light with 4-6 hours of morning or late afternoon sunshine.
+Keep it away from hot sunshine to avoid sun scorch on the leaves.

 Regularly turn the pot to ensure that the orchid receives adequate light on all sides for even growth.

-The best temperatures for growing Brassavola Orchid indoors are between 10-290C.
+The best temperatures for growing Brassavola Orchid are between 18-290C.
 Warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
 The cool nights are essential to trigger flowering.

-Moderate humidity is ideal for Brassavola Orchids.
-Where the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity
+Humidity of 60-70% is ideal for Brassavola Orchids.
+Where the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Check out these techniques on how to increase humidity for houseplants.

 Brassavola Orchids bloom best when they are pot-bound.
 Repot only when growth begins to suffer; when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.